deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Now that we have dynamically resolved the PTE address for our shellcode, we need to use our arbitrary read again to dereference the shellcode's PTE and extract the PTE control bits so we can modify the page table entry to be kernel mode.

-Using the same primtive as above, we can use Python again to dynamically retrieve all of this!
+Using the same primitive as above, we can use Python again to dynamically retrieve all of this!

 Firstly, we need to create another structure (again, one member for "what" and one member for "where").